frangilr/Viewer3D_Public/README.md

 ## Version 1.00 (03/01/2024)
 - Output file is only saved if it is a brand new file.
 The App will not overwrite existing files.
 That needs to be added for future versions of the App.
 Please keep this in mind while annotating.
 ## License
 - This App was built for research/academic purposes and not commercial use.
-Nonetheless, the software in this repository is licensed under the MIT license.
+The authors are not liable for any issues that may arise from using the software, and there are no warranties associated with the software.
+If you would like to use the software, contact the authors.